What to do About Intrusive Thoughts

 • Trouble with responsibilities (i.e. school or work)

-There are a number of different reasons intrusive thoughts appear – most of which correlate back to a mental health condition [2].
+There are several different reasons intrusive thoughts appear, most of which correlate back to a mental health condition. ⁴ For example, if you have a social anxiety disorder, you may have these thoughts about embarrassing yourself in public.

-Similarly, people with post-traumatic stress disorder (PTSD) are bound to have flashbacks from their traumatic experience.
-Just like an intrusive thought, these flashbacks appear at random.
-The only difference is they’re much more intense (sometimes realistic) and may show physical signs other people can see [3].
+Similarly, people with post-traumatic stress disorder (PTSD) are bound to have flashbacks from their traumatic experiences.
+Just like an intrusive thought, these flashbacks may appear at random.
+The only difference is they’re much more intense (sometimes realistic) and may show physical signs. ⁵

 • Anxiety